 “A goal is scored when the whole of the ball passes over the goal line, between the goalposts, and under the crossbar, provided that no offense has been committed by the team scoring the goal.”FIFA Rules of the Game

-To find out much more about Defensive Positions in Soccer, have a look at this article I recently wrote explaining everything you need to know about this area of the soccer field.
+To find out much more about Defensive Positions in Soccer, have a look at my article I recently wrote explaining everything you need to know about this area of the soccer field.

 Just because a defender is allowed to score a goal doesn’t mean it is something that you see every game.
 This mainly comes down to the position on the field that a defender plays in.